Updated March, 2022

 • Strengthening basis - Basis movement over time that occurs when the cash price is rising relative to the futures price.

-Breakeven selling price - The price a producer must receive for a commodity in order to recover all of the costs associated with producing and/or storing the commodity.
+Breakeven selling price - The price a producer must receive for a commodity in order to recover all of the costs associated with producing and with storing the commodity.

 • Cash flow breakeven selling price - The price needed to recover the cash expenditures associated with producing the commodity.